Appdynamics/kafka-monitoring-extension/README.md

 2. Unzip as "KafkaMonitor" and copy the "KafkaMonitor" directory to `<MACHINE_AGENT_HOME>/monitors` Please place the extension in the "monitors" directory of your Machine Agent installation directory.
     Do not place the extension in the "extensions" directory of your Machine Agent installation directory.

-## Configuration ##

-Config.yml

-Please copy all the contents of the config.yml file and go to http://www.yamllint.com/ . <br>
-On reaching the website, paste the contents and press the “Go” button on the bottom left.<br>
-If you get a valid output, that means your formatting is correct and you may move on to the next step.

 ## Credentials Encryption
 Please visit [this](https://community.appdynamics.com/t5/Knowledge-Base/How-to-use-Password-Encryption-with-Extensions/ta-p/29397) page to get detailed instructions on password encryption.
 The steps in this document will guide you through the whole process.